M. Vincent

 Michaelpillai Vincent (മൈക്കിൾപ്പിള്ളൈ വിൻസെന്റ്) (born 31 May 1969) is an Indian politician from Thiruvananthapuram, Kerala.
 He is a member of the Kerala Legislative Assembly and Indian National Congress.
-Born to Michael Pillai and Phillis, Vincent represents the Kovalam constituency.
+Vincent represents the Kovalam constituency.

 Education

 M. Vincent has a degree from Kerala Law Academy Law College, Thiruvananthapuram.
 Prior to that he had completed his Bachelor of Arts in Economics from Christian College, Kattakada.

 Political career

 His first foray into politics was as a student of 8th grade in 1982 and 10th grade in 1984 as class leader in HSS, Balaramapuram which led to the first political position in the year 1994 as the Unit Secretary of Kerala Students Union.
 In the year 1995, he became the Taluk General Secretary of KSU and later in 1996 he was the KSU Thiruvananthapuram district General Secretary and was chosen as the member of Nemom Block Panchayat simultaneously.